 The IKEA Effect is baked into all types of products.

 Don’t confuse the IKEA Effect with customisation.
 It goes one step further by inviting the promiscuous postmodern consumer to get involved earlier in the design process and become a co-creator of the end product.
 At Sofalogy you can design your own couch.
-Secret Cinema relies on your input to add to the experience for others and decode the mystery.
+Secret Cinema relied on your input to add to the experience for others and decode the mystery.
 The burrito assembly line is about more than just efficiency.
 Intrmnt watches come with the tools to finish the job.
 News company Wikimedia enlists you as its sub-editor.
 Tech platforms invite you to beta test new features, update your profile and add your own photos or playlists.
 LEGO invites you to use your imagination to turn plastic bricks into endless creative structures.
+Joy Runs invite you, as Joy Runners, to make their fun running challenges your own.

 What’s the science behind the IKEA Effect?